Bordered manifolds with torus boundary and the link surgery formula: Introduction

 We may define a type-$D$ module $\cX(M)^{\cL_n}$ as follows.
 We begin with the link surgery formula for $L\cup \bU_n$, interpreted as a type-$D$ module over our algebra $\cL_{n+\ell}$, where $\ell=|L|$.
 We write $\cX_{\Lambda}(L\cup\bU_n)^{\cL_{n+\ell}}$ for this module.
 We define $\cX(M)^{\cL_n}$ by tensoring the module $\cX_{\Lambda}(L\cup \bU_n)^{\cL_{n+\ell}}$ with $\ell$ type-$A$ modules for 0-framed solid tori.
 This corresponds topologically to performing Dehn surgery on the components $L$, while identifying the components of $\d \nu(\bU_n)$ with $\d M$.
 Theorem~\ref{thm:pairing} may be interpreted as a pairing theorem for gluing two bordered 3-manifolds with torus boundary components together.
 We prove in Section~\ref{sec:finite-generation} that the modules $\cX(M)^{\cL_n}$, as defined above, are always homotopy equivalent to finitely generated type-$D$ modules, i.e., the underlying vector space $\cX(M)$ may be taken to be finite-dimensional over $\bF$.

 In a future work, we hope to understand in what sense $\cX(M)^{\cL_n}$, defined as above, is an invariant of the bordered manifold $M$.
-We note that, in light of Equation~\eqref{eq:intro-Hopf-arcs}, the modules will in general depend on the choice of system of arcs $\scA$ in $S^3$.
+In light of Equation~\eqref{eq:intro-Hopf-arcs}, the modules will in general depend on the choice of system of arcs $\scA$ in $S^3$.
 We make the following conjecture:

-\begin{conj} If $M$ is a bordered manifold with toroidal boundary components which is equipped with a system of arcs $\scA\subset M$, then the type-$D$ module $\cX(M,\scA)^{\cL}$ is an invariant of $(M,\scA)$ up to homotopy equivalence. \end{conj}
+\begin{conj}\footnote{In a subsequent work \cite{ZemExactTriangle}, we prove the above conjecture for arc systems where each arc is either alpha parallel or beta parallel.} If $M$ is a bordered manifold with toroidal boundary components which is equipped with a system of arcs $\scA\subset M$, then the type-$D$ module $\cX(M,\scA)^{\cL}$ is an invariant of $(M,\scA)$ up to homotopy equivalence. \end{conj}